 Just because a business does not make any money, does not mean that the stock will go down.
 For example, although Amazon.com made losses for many years after listing, if you had bought and held the shares since 1999, you would have made a fortune.
 Having said that, unprofitable companies are risky because they could potentially burn through all their cash and become distressed.

 Given this risk, we thought we'd take a look at whether IDT Australia (ASX:IDT) shareholders should be worried about its cash burn.
-For the purpose of this article, we'll define cash burn as the amount of cash the company is spending each year to fund its growth (also called its negative free cash flow).
-We'll start by comparing its cash burn with its cash reserves in order to calculate its cash runway.
+For the purposes of this article, cash burn is the annual rate at which an unprofitable company spends cash to fund its growth; its negative free cash flow.
+Let's start with an examination of the business' cash, relative to its cash burn.

 You can calculate a company's cash runway by dividing the amount of cash it has by the rate at which it is spending that cash.
-As at December 2019, IDT Australia had cash of AU$6.7m and such minimal debt that we can ignore it for the purposes of this analysis.
-In the last year, its cash burn was AU$2.1m.
-That means it had a cash runway of about 3.2 years as of December 2019.
-There's no doubt that this is a reassuringly long runway.
-You can see how its cash balance has changed over time in the image below.
+As at June 2020, IDT Australia had cash of AU$6.9m and no debt.
+Importantly, its cash burn was AU$2.6m over the trailing twelve months.
+So it had a cash runway of about 2.6 years from June 2020.
+Arguably, that's a prudent and sensible length of runway to have.
+Depicted below, you can see how its cash holdings have changed over time.

 How Well Is IDT Australia Growing?

 On balance, we think it's mildly positive that IDT Australia trimmed its cash burn by 2.4% over the last twelve months.
 And operating revenue was up by 17% too.
 On balance, we'd say the company is improving over time.
 Of course, we've only taken a quick look at the stock's growth metrics, here.
 This graph of historic earnings and revenue shows how IDT Australia is building its business over time.

 How Hard Would It Be For IDT Australia To Raise More Cash For Growth?